garrandall/popular-music-data/tracks/the-right-kinda-lover-patti-labelle.md

 A real man
 Strong but tender
-Baby thats the kinda man i need to his love i will surrender
+Baby thats the kinda man I need to his love I will surrender
 Cause he'll keep his mond on pleasing me

 he's the right kinda lover